Piceid

 Piceid is a stilbenoid glucoside and is a major resveratrol derivative in grape juices.
-It can be found in the bark of Picea sitchensis.
-It can also be isolated from Reynoutria japonica (syn.
-Fallopia japonica), the Japanese knotweed (syn.
-Polygonum cuspidatum).
+It can be found in the bark of the Sitka spruce (Picea sitchensis), hence its name.
+It can also be isolated from Japanese knotweed (Reynoutria japonica).

-Resveratrol can be produced from piceid via the mold Aspergillus oryzae. as the fungus produces a potent beta-glucosidase.
+Resveratrol can be produced from piceid by the mold Aspergillus oryzae, the mold used to make sake and soy sauce, as the fungus produces a potent beta-glucosidase.

 trans-Piceid is the glucoside formed with trans-resveratrol, while cis-piceid is formed with cis-resveratrol.

 trans-Resveratrol-3-O-glucuronide is one of the two metabolites of trans-piceid in rat.

 Resveratrol glucoside from transgenic alfalfa prevents aberrant crypt foci in mice.